Skip to content

 text

-The sorting logic itself (the implementation of qsort) did not change at all; we simply swapped in a different comparison function, and the sorting result was completely different.
+The sorting logic itself (the implementation of qsort) remains completely unchanged.
+We simply swapped the comparison function, and the sorting result is completely different.
 This is the power of callbacks—decoupling algorithms from strategies.

-⚠️ Pitfall Warning: The comparison function of qsort receives const void*, and its return value follows the convention "return negative if left is less than right, zero if equal, and positive if left is greater than right."
-If you write the comparison logic backwards, the sorted result will be out of order—and there will not be any compile-time warnings.
+⚠️ Warning: qsort's comparison function receives const void*.
+The return value follows the convention: "left less than right returns negative, equal returns 0, left greater than right returns positive."
+If you write the comparison logic backwards, the result will be unsorted—and there will be no compile-time warnings.

-Step 4 — Building an Event Dispatch System
+Step 4 — Build an Event Dispatch System

-Let's combine the function pointers, typedef, and arrays of function pointers we just learned to build a simple event dispatch system:
+Let's combine function pointers, typedef, and arrays of function pointers to build a simple event dispatch system:

 #include <stdio.h>